141 comments

 Ideally I would use NetGuard to block the apps and Blockada to block ads and trackers for the apps that I allowed to perform network traffic in NetGuard.
 But Android allows only one active VPN and they can't be chained, so it's a hard choice.
 Actually it's not so hard: I keep blocking ads and trackers.

-• saint_yossarian 37 minutes ago
+• saint_yossarian a year ago

 NetGuard does ad-blocking with a DNS blacklist, but it's a Pro feature (which I use and works great).

-• catlikesshrimp 5 hours ago
+• catlikesshrimp a year ago

 My favorite is another FOSS, but this one is special because it doesn't need network permissions.
 No root, ofc, so that sticks.